-Possible excess traffic speeds in Broadhurst and Nutmeg Court are a further concern that has been raised by objectors.
-However, it is considered inappropriate to withhold planning permission on the basis of motorist behaviour that would, if it were possible, be reckless and potentially illegal and subject to law enforcement.
+Possible excess traffic speeds in Broadhurst, Nutmeg Court and Herbs End are a further concern that has been raised by objectors.
+However, it is considered inappropriate to withhold planning permission based on motorist behaviour that would, if it were possible, be reckless and potentially illegal and subject to law enforcement.

-The Highway Authority (Hampshire County Council) has raised no objections to the proposed development on the grounds of traffic generation and any the capacity of Sorrel Close and Nutmeg Court to serve the traffic associated with the proposed development.
+The Highway Authority (Hampshire County Council) has, as before, raised no objections to the proposed development on the grounds of traffic generation and any the capacity of Sorrel Close and Nutmeg Court to serve the traffic associated with the proposed development.
 Additionally, no concerns are expressed about the safety or capacity of the junction of Nutmeg Court with Broadhurst.
-The sightlines and junction arrangement there are considered to be conventional and acceptable.
+The sightlines and junction arrangement there remain conventional and acceptable.